FreeCAD/FreeCAD-documentation/wiki/TechDraw_DecorateLine.md

 ## Description

-The **TechDraw DecorateLine** tool changes the appearance of edges.
+The **TechDraw DecorateLine** tool changes the appearance of edges, including cosmetic lines and centerlines.
 It can also make edges invisible.

  <img alt="" src=images/TechDrawLineDecorSampleBefore.png  style="width:180px;">
 *Sample edges before decoration*